pureux/harrypotter-skillsusa/README.md

 Seed the application with 20 incoming Hogwarts students (names provided below), in the order provided.

 Program a Sorting Hat algorithm to sort the students evenly into the four houses (five students per house) and display the resulting list of students alphabetically (A to Z) by the student's name, grouped by their respective house.

+*Note: For phase 1, it does not matter in which house a particular student is sorted.*

 #### Seed Data